JSBmanD/docs/pages/apps/android.md

                 }
         ```

+    [block:callout]
+{
+  "type": "warning",
-    !!! warning "Only initialize Branch in the Launcher activity"
+  "title": "Only initialize Branch in the Launcher activity",
-        The app will open through the Launcher activity, where Branch will initialize and retrieve the deep link data from the link click.
+  "body": "The app will open through the Launcher activity, where Branch will initialize and retrieve the deep link data from the link click."
+}
+[/block]

+    [block:callout]
+{
+  "type": "warning",
-    !!! warning "Always intialize Branch in `onStart()`"
+  "title": "Always intialize Branch in `onStart()`",
-        Initializing Branch in other Android lifecyle methods, like `onResume()`, will lead to unintended behavior. `onStart()` is what makes the activity visible to the user, as the app prepares for the activity to enter the foreground and become interactive.
-Learn more [here](https://developer.android.com/guide/components/activities/activity-lifecycle.html).
+  "body": "Initializing Branch in other Android lifecyle methods, like `onResume()`, will lead to unintended behavior. `onStart()` is what makes the activity visible to the user, as the app prepares for the activity to enter the foreground and become interactive.
+Learn more [here](https://developer.android.com/guide/components/activities/activity-lifecycle.html)."
+}
+[/block]

 - ### Load Branch